Fishlalune/OpenTrivia/README.md

   - Intended for developers who wish to extend Open Trivia functionality.

 ## License
 Open Trivia is licensed under the MIT license.
-You can view more information about this license in the [license.txt file](LICENSE.txt).
+You can view more information about this license in the [license.txt file](LICENSE.txt). # Trivia